uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 ### Architect

 The Architect is responsible for the direction, quality, and approach within a critical area.
-They combine in-depth knowledge of technical constraints, user needs, and organization level leadership.
+They combine in-depth knowledge of technical constraints, user needs, and organisation level leadership.

 ![](./images/ArchitectCalendar.png)
 [staffeng.com/guides/staff-archetypes/](https://staffeng.com/guides/staff-archetypes/)

 ### Solver

 The Solver digs deep into arbitrarily complex problems and finds an appropriate path forward.
 Some focus on a given area for long periods.
-Others bounce from hotspot to hotspot as guided by organizational leadership.
+Others bounce from hotspot to hotspot as guided by organisational leadership.

 ![](./images/SolverCalendar.png)
 [staffeng.com/guides/staff-archetypes/](https://staffeng.com/guides/staff-archetypes/)

 ### Right Hand

-The Right Hand extends an executive's attention, borrowing their scope and authority to operate particularly complex organizations.
-They provide additional leadership bandwidth to leaders of large-scale organizations.
+The Right Hand extends an executive's attention, borrowing their scope and authority to operate particularly complex organisations.
+They provide additional leadership bandwidth to leaders of large-scale organisations.

 ![](./images/RightHandCalendar.png)
 [staffeng.com/guides/staff-archetypes/](https://staffeng.com/guides/staff-archetypes/)